Colton Underwood Cracks Joke That Some ‘Bachelor’ Fans Think Is About His Breakup With Cassie Randolph

 Colton Underwood cracked a joke that some fans think is in reference to his recent breakup with Cassie Randolph.

-The Bachelor star responded to fellow franchise star Sean Lowe’s plug for the premiere of The Bachelor: The Greatest Seasons — Ever which will focus on Lowe’s season of the ABC dating show in a condensed format.
+The Bachelor star responded to fellow franchise star Sean Lowe’s plug for the premiere of The Bachelor: The Greatest Seasons — Ever, which will focus on his season of the ABC dating show in a condensed format.
 Fans of the franchise know that Sean ended up proposing to Catherine Giudici on the finale of his season and the two went on to marry in a televised wedding ceremony on ABC.
 Sean and Catherine are now parents to Samuel, 3, Isaiah, 2, and Mia, 5 months.

-After Sean captioned an Instagram photo of his proposal to Catherine, he noted that he’s excited to share his journey with viewers (again).
+After Sean captioned an Instagram photo of his proposal to Catherine, he noted that he’s excited to share his journey with viewers again.
 The Bachelor star also joked, “No spoilers please.”

-But in comments to the post, Colton wrote, “Hopefully you are still with her!”
+“Hopefully you are still with her!”
+Colton wrote in the comments section.

 Several fans took the comment to be a joke about Colton’s recent breakup with his final lady after nearly two years of dating.
 Colton and Cassie announced their split last month.

-Several fans responded to Colton to tell him that it’s way too soon for him to make such jokes.
+A number of them responded to tell him that it’s way too soon for him to make such jokes.

-‘Too soon bro,” a Bachelor fan wrote.
+‘Too soon bro,” a Bachelor fan chimed in.

 Others felt that Colton was dropping a hint about who initiated his breakup.